thanasisn/SDR_enhancement_LAP/Article_B6/Article_B6_AB_ΝΑ.md

 which are denoted with red circles.
-The black curve represents the TSI at the top of the atmosphere, adjusted for the actual Sun-Earth distance and multiplied by the cosine of the cosine of SZA.](media/rId31.png){width="5.833333333333333in" height="3.8333333333333335in"}
+The black curve represents the TSI at the top of the atmosphere, adjusted for the actual Sun-Earth distance and multiplied by the cosine of the cosine of SZA.](media/image2.png){width="5.833333333333333in" height="3.8333333333333335in"}

-Figure 2.2: Example of cloud identification for 2019-07-11.
+Figure 2.2: Example of CE identification for 2019-07-11.
 The green line with blue symbols depicts the measured GHI in one minute steps.
-The red line shows the modelled threshold for the detection of CE events, which are denoted with red circles.
+The red line shows the modelled threshold E for the detection of CE events, which are denoted with red circles.
 The black curve represents the TSI at the top of the atmosphere, adjusted for the actual Sun-Earth distance and multiplied by the cosine of the cosine of SZA.